Ryo-0729/fleamarket_sample_79e/README.md

 ### Association
-- belongs_to :user, dependent: destroy'
+- belongs_to :user'
-- belongs_to :category, dependent: destroy'
+- belongs_to :category'
-- belongs_to :brand, dependent: destroy'
+- belongs_to :brand'
-- belongs_to :item, dependent: destroy'
+- belongs_to :item'
-- belongs_to :comment, dependent: destroy'
+- belongs_to :comment'

 ## brandsテーブル